Fees for submitting applications and appeals

 Applications that warrant a fee

-A fee must also be paid when applying for a temporary extension of a residence permit or a permanent residence permit, or when appealing a case or requesting that a case be reopened in one of the above-mentioned areas.
+A fee must also be paid when applying for a temporary extension of a residence permit, or when appealing a ruling or requesting that a case be reopened in one of the above-mentioned case types.

 See overview of case categories and fees

 Read more about the three steps of the application process

 Applications that do not warrant a fee

 The fee for submitting an application for a residence permit, and extension of a temporary residence permit that normally warrant a fee can be waived if Denmark's international obligations or EU regulations require it.
 When appealing a ruling or requesting a case to be reopened the fee will be waived if the fee would violate EU regulations.